DCS Mission Editor – Basics

 DCS Mission Editor – Waypoints

 We have chosen and aircraft plus weapons and a skin most importantly so now we need some way points to get us to a target or to our combat air patrol site.
 We firstly need to decide if we are starting off flying or on the ramp or even ready to go at the alert shelters.
-If you start on the ramp you will be cold and dark so if you want to go through he startup procedure start here.
+If you start on the ramp you will be cold and dark so if you want to go through the startup procedure start here.
 I don’t have the 15 minutes or more to wait so the Alert sheds are good for me with everything ready to go!
 Getting your way points is as clicking on the map and locating the waypoints.
 You can edit speeds as well as altitudes as well on the GUI on the right.

 Way Point Creation